Analytic philosophy: On What There Is

-From a Logical Point of View also contains Quine's essay "On What There Is" (1948), which elucidates Russell's theory of descriptions and dubbed the problem of nonexistence Plato's beard.
+Quine's essay on ontology, "On What There Is" (1948) elucidates Russell's theory of descriptions.
+Quine uses Pegasus instead of "the present King of France" and dubs the problem of nonexistence Plato's beard.
 The essay contains Quine's famous dictum of ontological commitment, "To be is to be the value of a variable".
-One is committed to the entities his theory posits by use of the existential quantifier, like 'There are some so-and-sos'.
+One is committed to the entities his theory posits by use of the existential quantifier, like "There are some so-and-sos".
+Other parts of speech do not commit one to entities and so for Quine are syncategorematic.